-Research Aim: The primary purpose of this study is to analyse the role of mass media, which includes audio, print, and audio-visual in the empowerment of women in the Nepal region.
-It also discusses the development of mass media in Nepal as well as the efforts taken to spread awareness of women empowerment.
+Research Aim: The primary purpose of this study is to analyse the role of mass media, including audio, print, and audio-visual in the empowerment of women in the Nepal region.
+It also discusses the development of mass media in Nepal and the efforts taken to spread awareness of women empowerment.

 Seventeenth and Eighteenth-Century Literature Dissertation Topics

 Topic 4: Eighteenth-Century British Literature.

 Research Aim: The goal of this study is to study the evolution of modern British literature compared to eighteenth-century literature.
 This research will focus on the genre of comedy only.
 The research will discuss the causes of laughter in the eighteenth century compared to things that cause laughter in modern times.